wp-plugins/fv-wordpress-flowplayer/readme.txt

 You can change this manually in the the models/flowplayer.php in the flowplayer_head function.
 It you use videos in widgets you might need to edit the function flowplayer_content in controller/frontend.php as well.
 Please be carefull when editing source codes.

-= How do I insert flowpayer object outside the post, for example to a sidebar? =
+= How do I insert flowplayer object outside the post, for example to a sidebar? =

 You need to use following code to include the shortcode into a sidebar: